PulkitMehta94/LabEntry-B/README.md

-# Lab Entry Team B
+# Node.js Hello World Sample

-This application gives a platform to the lecturers to check the students unit's status.
+This application demonstrates a simple, reusable Node.js web application based on the Express framework.

-## To Run the app locally
+## Run the app locally

 1. [Install Node.js][]
 1. cd into this project's root directory